Where to Stay in Cancun

 What we know as Cancun originated in what is called the Cancun Hotel Zone.
 Think of it as the metropolitan center of the world-class city that Cancun has become.
 Here is where you will find the majority of the nightlife, restaurants, and shops all offering options from budget-friendly to über expensive.
 During Spring Break, it’s where college students flock to for bad tequila, Corona, and up all night partying.

-Here is where you will find more traditional beach hotels.
+It’s also where you will find more traditional beach hotels.
 While they’re still considered resorts, they’re not as sprawling as properties found in the Riviera Maya.
 Although many pack the same amenities.
 Some are even all-inclusive.
-But why stay in the Hotel Zone if you never plan to leave your hotel?
-Accommodations range from budget friendly like that Imperial Las Perlas to five-star luxury like Nizuc Resort and Spa.

 Playa del Carmen